rvm/rvm2-ui/README.md

       @ui.log("text")
     end

-In bot examples the output will be written to both standard output and log file.
+In both examples the output will be written to both standard output and log file.